+A3 P3
-Commercial vehicle movements and the unloading and loading of commercial vehicles for a use listed as Discretionary, excluding Emergency Services or Residential use, must be within the hours of:

-- (a) 7:00am to 5:00pm Monday to Friday;

-- (b) 9:00am to 12 noon Saturday; and

-- (c) nil on Sunday and public holidays.

-Commercial vehicle movements and the unloading and loading of commercial vehicles for a use listed as Discretionary, excluding Emergency Services or Residential use, must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to:

-- (a) the time and duration of commercial vehicle movements; - (b) the number and frequency of commercial vehicle movements: - (c) the size of commercial vehicles involved; - (d) manoeuvring required by the commercial vehicles, including the amount of reversing and associated warning noise; - (e) any existing or proposed noise mitigation measures between the vehicle movement areas and sensitive use; - (f) potential conflicts with other traffic; and - (g) existing levels of amenity.
+Commercial vehicle movements and the unloading and loading of commercial vehicles for a use listed as Discretionary, excluding Emergency Services or Residential use, must be within the hours of: (a) 7:00am to 5:00pm Monday to Friday; (b) 9:00am to 12 noon Saturday; and (c) nil on Sunday and public holidays.
+Commercial vehicle movements and the unloading and loading of commercial vehicles for a use listed as Discretionary, excluding Emergency Services or Residential use, must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to: (a) the time and duration of commercial vehicle movements; (b) the number and frequency of commercial vehicle movements; (c) the size of commercial vehicles involved; (d) manoeuvring required by the commercial vehicles, including the amount of reversing and associated warning noise; (e) any existing or proposed noise mitigation measures between the vehicle movement areas and sensitive use; (f) potential conflicts with other traffic; and (g) existing levels of amenity.

+A4 P4

+No Acceptable Solution.
 A use listed as Discretionary must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to:

-- (a) the intensity and scale of the use;
+(a) the intensity and scale of the use;

-- (b) the emissions generated by the use;
+(b) the emissions generated by the use;

-- (c) the type and intensity of traffic generated by the use;
+(c) the type and intensity of traffic generated by the use;

-- (d) the impact on the character of the area; and
+(d) the impact on the character of the area; and

-- (e) the need for the use in that location.
+(e) the need for the use in that location.

-- (a) is of a scale that is compatible with the character and use of the area; - (b) does not cause an unreasonable loss of privacy; and - (c) does not impact the safety and efficiency of local roads or rights of way.

-Acceptable Solutions Performance Criteria A1 P1 Visitor Accommodation: Visit or Accommodation must: (a) guests are accommodated in existing buildings; and (a) not cause an unreasonable loss of privacy to adjoining properties; (b) has a gross floor area of not more than 300m 2 . (b) be of a scale that respects the character and use of the area; (c) not adversely impact the safety and efficiency of the local road network; and (d) not unreasonably disadvantage owners and users of rights of way.
+Objective: That Visitor Accommodation: (a) is compatible with the character and use of the area; (b) does not cause an unreasonable loss of residential amenity; and (c) does not impact the safety and efficiency of local roads or rights of way.
+Acceptable S olutions Performance Criteria A1 P1 Visitor Accommodation must:(a) accommodate guests in existing habitable buildings; and Visitor Accommodation must be compatible with the character and use of the area and not cause an unreasonable loss of residential amenity, having regard to: ., ross floor area of not more than (a) the privacy of adjoining properties; 200m per lot. (b) any likely increase in noise to adjoining properties; (c) the scale of the use and its compatibility with the surrounding character and uses within the area; (d) retaining the primary residential function of an area; (e) the impact on the safety and efficiency of the local road network; and (f) any impact on the owners and users rights of way.
+A1 P2 Visitor Accommodation is not for a strata lot that is part of a strata scheme where another strata lot within that strata scheme is used for a residential use.
+Visitor Accommodation within a strata scheme must not cause an unreasonable loss of residential amenity to long term residents occupying other strata lots within the strata scheme, having regard to: (a) the privacy of residents; (b) any likely increase in noise; (c) the residential function of the strata scheme; (d) the location and layout of the strata lots; (e) the extent and nature of any other non-residential uses; and (f) any impact on shared access and common property.